 Book through Capital One Travel

-For starters, one can book travel redeeming miles from the start through the portal, eliminating the need to remember to go back and erase the charges after they finalize/post to your account.
-Venture X cardholders will want to book through Capital One Travel each year because they receive an annual $300 credit for travel purchases made through Capital One Travel.
-Furthermore, we’ve seen the Capital One Travel portal offer travel-booking bonuses / discounts that could be appealing.
-Additionally, Capital One Venture X cardholders earn 10x miles for booking paid travel through Capital One Travel (Capital One Venture Credit Card holders earn 5x miles for Capital One Travel purchases).
+For starters, you can redeem miles from the start through the portal, eliminating the need to remember to go back and erase the charges after they post to your account.
+Also, Venture X and Venture X Business cardholders receive a yearly $300 credit for travel purchases, but redeeming the credit requires you to book through Capital One Travel.
+Additionally, we have seen the Capital One Travel portal offer travel-booking bonuses and discounts that could make it more appealing than a regular online travel agency like Expedia or Booking.com.

-Price matching within 24hrs of booking is a pretty standard practice in the online travel agency business but is less common via credit card booking portals.
+Price matching within 24hrs of booking is a pretty standard practice in the online travel agency business but is less common via credit card portals.
 It’s great to see that feature here.

 While we haven’t yet tested out price drop protection on flights, it sounds interesting from the Capital One Frequently Asked Questions: